 Bad vs. Good Outreach –

-Always write detailed outreach messages instead of just saying “Hi, can you link to my site?” – you will be ignored.
+Always write detailed outreach messages instead of just saying “Hi, can you link to my site?” – you’ll be ignored.

 Instead, write, “Hi [Name], I noticed a dead link on your page, and here’s a ready-to-use replacement with screenshots.
 Please let me know if this works for you.”